MumenJarrah/CloudLabs/lab7.md

 ### 3.1 Task 2.a: Name of the Interface

-We will run thetun.pyprogram on HostU.
-Make the abovetun.pyprogram executable, and run it using the root privilege.
+We will run the tun.py program on HostU.
+Make the above tun.py program executable, and run it using the root privilege.
 See the following commands:

 ```